 - find out if there is an existing institutional collaboration or exchange agreement with a Canadian institution; and

-- request information about the application process and selection criteria specific to the Canadian institution and provide any additional information, such as transcripts, language test results and a registration form for an exchange program.
+- request information about the exchange program application process and selection criteria specific to the Canadian partner institution, and provide all required documents.

 Selected candidates are encouraged to: